tpmatthes/Twig.novaextension/README.md

 Manual way: Download this repository, extract the .zip file and open the folder with Nova.

+If you use Twig inside Markdown files (e.g. Grav CMS): Map “.md” to “Twig-Markdown” in settings to activate syntax highlighting for Twig inside all Markdown files.

 ## Development

 Clone this repository and open the folder with Nova.
 In Nova, go to “Settings > General” and enable “Show extension development items in the Extension menu”.
 Then activate the extension via the “Extension” menu.